laughtrey/cis83/README.md

 ### 8 Lists and Dictionaries
 >Oct-21 Last week was midterm, got 99%.
 This week we're looking at data containers and their built in functions.
 I'm glad they seem to have a lot.
 >I was always a little annoyed at the differences in vectors, lists, arrays in C++

+### 9 Classes
+>Oct-28 Classes are the best part of learning any OOP language.
+Python was no different.
+Love it.

+### 10 Exceptions
+>Nov-4 Exception handling.
+I still need to figure out how to delete the object when it encounters an exception during creation.

+### 11 Modules
+>Nov-11 Modules are like little mini-classes I think.
+Neat little script you can reuse without creating an entire class for it.